enaml-ops/omg-cli/README.md

 ```

 ## register a plugin
-### plugins are your way of extending omg, providing a deployment definition or cloud config definition. instead of dealing with yaml or tiles, we build testable plugins and simply register them with omg.
+#### plugins are your way of extending omg, providing a deployment definition or cloud config definition. instead of dealing with yaml or tiles, we build testable plugins using `enaml` and simply register them with omg.
 *download a bundled plugin from a omg release or build your own*
 *available plugin types are `cloudconfig` or `product` for more info about how to build a plugin take a look at one of the bundled plugins (ie. https://github.com/enaml-ops/omg-cli/tree/master/cloudconfigs/aws)*
 ```